the young Jewish peasant girl living in a backwater province in an unimportant part of the Roman Empire, and

 Perhaps Joseph knew that Mary had been wronged in some way, and felt a sense of outrage about what had happened.
 He tried to protect her and her child from unmerited censure.
 He had, after all, known her and her family since they were children.
 Maybe he knew she has been an innocent victim of something quite outside her control and as such should not be blamed.

 In any case, the marriage ceremony went ahead.
-But everyone in the town of Nazareth, small as it is, knew that
+But everyone in the town of Nazareth, small as it was, knew that

 Mary became pregnant before the official marriage ceremony with her fiancé Joseph